MNSGC-Ballooning/TungstenCut/README.txt

 TP              WA?TE!          polls for temperature

-FA              WA?FA3!         add 3 minutes to floatTimer
+FA               WA?WU!
+Follow WU with number to set new min altitude                WA?WM!
+Follow WM with a number to set new max altitude            WA?FA3!         add 3 minutes to floatTimer

-FS              WA?FS5!         subtract 5 minutes from foattimer
+FS              WA?FS5!         subtract 5 minutes from floattimer

 PF              WA?PF!          poll for float time
 ==============================================================================================================================================